A week in Malta: The perfect 7-day Malta itinerary

 Day 5: Gozo

-On Day 5 of this Malta itinerary, head to Gozo, the second-largest island in the Maltese archipelago.
-Ferries to Gozo depart every 45 minutes from Cirkewwa and the journey takes around 25 minutes.
-You only have to pay on the way back to the main island.
+On Day 5, head to Gozo, the second-largest island in the Maltese archipelago.
+Ferries to Gozo depart every 15-45 minutes from Cirkewwa, 24 hours a day, and the journey takes around 25 minutes.
+The round-trip ticket for a car together with two passengers costs around 20 euros, and you only have to pay on the way back from Gozo to Malta.

-One of the coolest places in Gozo is the Tal-Mixta Cave.
+Start your day here by visiting the Tal-Mixta Cave.
 It is situated up in the hills on the eastern coast of the island and offers a spectacular view of Ramla Bay, one of the best beaches in Gozo.
+The cave is free to visit.

 Where to stay

 Spend the night in Gozo.
-I recommend staying in or near Victoria, the capital of the island.
+I recommend staying in or near Victoria.

 MID-RANGE: Quaint Hotel Xewkija

-We spent one night in this boutique hotel and really loved our stay in the beautiful spacious suite with a jacuzzi.
-The best part though was the breathtaking view of the Church of Saint John the Baptist from our terrace.
-Make sure to book a room that faces the square!
+We spent one night in this boutique hotel and had a great stay in their beautiful, spacious suite with a jacuzzi.
+The best part, though, was the breathtaking view of the Rotunda St. John Baptist Church from our terrace.
+Make sure to book a room that faces the square.

 Day 6: Comino and the Blue Lagoon

-The sixth day of this Malta itinerary is all about exploring the island of Comino.
+The sixth day of this Malta itinerary is for exploring the island of Comino.

-For a more tranquil experience, you can also charter a private boat with a skipper and discover the treasures of Comino at your own pace.
+For a more tranquil experience, you can take this private boat trip with a skipper and discover Comino at your own pace.

 Where to stay